This story is now part of SLIGHTLY SPOOKY STORIES.

 Fast forward a couple of months and what should have been a celebration turns into a wake.

-We successfully shrunk a whole bunch of people but we were particularly successful with the women.
+We successfully shrunk a whole bunch of people, and we were particularly successful with the women.

-So, we are out of a job and the Yanks get to skink anyone they like.
+So, we are out of a job, and the Yanks get to shrink anyone they like.

 Bloody unfair if you ask me, but they did say that they would keep the canteen open while they packed up all our research and this means that we can eat all the sandwiches we want — for the rest of the week.

 I have no idea what they are going to do with all the left over ‘tiny little people’ that we had collected, and frankly, I don’t care.